 Whether or not this is a good idea depends almost entirely on you and your family's circumstances in outlook.
 I will give clients the general advice that children are fairly resilient and probably more resilient than we realize.
 Keeping a family home when selling it would be more prudent may be more intimidating for certain families if the children have had difficulty managing the divorce.
 Bear in mind that in my experience, the better parents are at managing divorce, the better off the children will be as well.

 Keep this in mind when it comes to your attempts to determine what to do with the family home.
 If your goal is to end up with the family house in your divorce, you should examine why you want the house.
-Is it purely for your children?
-Is it because you have sentimental attachments to the house?
-Is the house in a great location that you see yourself living for many years?
-Is it an ego thing that you want the house and don't want your spouse to enjoy it?
+Are you solely considering it for your children?
+Do sentimental attachments to the house drive your decision?
+Does the house’s location, which you envision for many years, influence your choice?
+Is it driven by ego, wanting the house without your spouse’s enjoyment?
 These are all legitimate, very human considerations.
 As a result, you should consider all these reasons we make determinations in your best interest financially.

 Ideally, what you want to avoid is a situation where you are making decisions based on what is best for your family's long-term future.
 It is understandable to want to make decisions based on the short-term needs of your children.
 Your children will be with you every single day in spirit, even if they are away from you in reality.
 This may be because you, too, take a longer look at keeping certain assets like a house that may provide the children with some degree of normalcy, theoretically seeing stability in their lives.